 This course provides a customized experience specific to the doctoral pursuits of the student.
 Students may participate in research, policy, clinical practice, advocacy, teaching, or leadership endeavors.
 Students are expected to achieve site specific goals established by the student, their doctoral mentor and the DEC site supervisor.
 Duration is 16 weeks.
 The DEC is the capstone experience for students pursuing their clinical doctorate in occupational therapy which compliments and extends their doctoral training.
 PREREQUISITES: OTD 6990, OTD 6700

-Doctor of Occupational Therapy - Academic Calendar 2020-21
+Doctor of Occupational Therapy - Academic Calendar

-The OTD program will follow the University Academic Calendar.
+The OTD program Academic Calendar is available here

 Doctor of Physical Therapy Program